Seabrook Buddhist Temple: Establishment

-Between 1944 and 1947, during the US Government relocation program, about 500 Japanese families had been living and working at Seabrook Farms.
-In response to the community's spiritual concerns, Shosetsu Tsufara and Zaishin Mukushina began holding non-denominational Buddhist services.
+Between 1944 and 1947, during the US Government relocation program, about 600 families (an estimated 2,500 Japanese-Americans) had been living and working at Seabrook Farms.
+In response to the community's spiritual concerns, Shosetsu Tsufura and Zaishin Mukushina began holding non-denominational Buddhist services.
+Initially services took place in a Child Care Center building, funded by the Federal Public Housing Authority, in Hoover Village, north of the Upper Deerfield Township Municipal Building.
 The Buddhist church was formed in the winter of 1945 and Kaoru Kamikawa was selected as president of the organization.

 In 1946, the Seabrook chapter of the Young Buddhist Association was formed with Kiyomi Nakamura as its chairperson.

 By 1965, the Seabrook Buddhist Sangha was officially recognized as an independent temple.
-On October 6, 1966, members of the congregation planned for the construction of an independent church building and purchased more than 7 acres of land.
+On October 6, 1966, members of the congregation planned for the construction of an independent temple building and purchased more than 7 acres of land.